SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 Because the complete list of message recipients is expanded and resolved by recipient resolution, there are occasions when different copies of the same message need to be created:

-- **Recipients require different message settings** Creating a new version of the message that has slightly different properties than the original is called bifurcation.
+- **Recipients require different message settings**: Creating a new version of the message that has slightly different properties than the original is called  *bifurcation*  .
 For example, Exchange might need to bifurcate a message when read receipts are enabled for some recipients and blocked for others.

-- **Limit the number of envelope recipients in a single message** Expanding large group can generate thousands of individual recipients.
+- **Limit the number of envelope recipients in a single message**: Expanding large group can generate thousands of individual recipients.
 Instead of creating a single copy of the message that has thousands of envelope recipients, Exchange creates multiple copies of the same message that have a limited number of recipients in the message envelope.

 ### Bifurcation